dotpep/golang-ddd-architecture/README.md

 Factory Pattern - is design pattern that is used to encapsulate complex logic inside function for creating The Wanted instances without the caller knowing anything about the actual implementation details (with Interfaces).

-DDD suggests factories for creating complex Aggregates repositories or Service.
+DDD suggests factories for creating complex Aggregates, Repositories or Service.

 ---